efren-palacios/duellinks/_posts/content/tournaments/meta-weekly/2018/2018-02-21-meta-weekly-8.md

 #### Meta Weekly 8 - February 21, 2018

 ### What is Meta Weekly?
-The Meta Weekly is one of Dkayed's tournaments that is held once a week, alternating between Tuesday 2pm EST and Wednesday 7pm EST. There is no player cap nor is there a deadline to join.
+The Meta Weekly is one of {#Dkayed}'s tournaments that is held once a week, alternating between Tuesday 2pm EST and Wednesday 7pm EST. There is no player cap nor is there a deadline to join.
 Players can simply join up until the very last second!

 ### Rules
 * One deck